-Nancy Green was born a slave in Kentucky in 1834, and after Davis picked her to personify Aunt Jemina in 1890, her face became famous.
-Her image was so popular, according to the Aunt Jemima website, that the company was renamed in 1914.
+Nancy Green was born into slavery in Kentucky in 1834.
+After Davis picked her to personify Aunt Jemina in 1890, her face became famous, and she went on to travel the country in promotion of the breakfast line.

-In 1935, another woman, Anna S. Harrington, began playing Aunt Jemima, and now two of her great-grandsons are suing Quaker Oats, the current owner of the brand.
+In 1935, another woman, Anna S. Harrington, began playing Aunt Jemima.
+Now, two of her great-grandsons are suing Quaker Oats, the current owner of the brand.
 The suit claims that Green and Harrington both helped develop the brand's self-rising pancake mix recipe (Harrington was known for her pancakes even before she was hired) and that they were promised compensation.
 The great-grandsons are suing for $2 billion in unpaid royalties and damages.

 “Aunt Jemima has become known as one of the most exploited and abused women in American history,” writes one the great-grandsons in the suit, according to the Consumerist.